divyansh23s/LeadDesk/README.md

    - Publish Directory: `dist`
    - Set Environment Variable: `VITE_API_URL` to point to the backend URL.

-## Loom Walkthrough Requirement
-*(Since I am an AI, I cannot record a Loom video.
-Please record your own video following these steps:)*
-1. Go to the public landing page and submit the lead form.
-2. Show the success message.
-3. Navigate to `/admin/login` and sign in.
-4. View the newly created lead in the dashboard.
-5. Change the lead's status from "New" to "Contacted" or "Closed" to demonstrate the update flow.

 ---
 Built for Digital Heroes Training Task - [digitalheroesco.com](https://digitalheroesco.com)